 To defend yourself against thieves, and life-changing bar tickets, you have to study your opponent.
 And, of course, the more you travel, the better you get at keeping him a bay.

 Venice actually has done quite a lot to make the city safe for tourists (Well, they live from them so that’s what you should expect.).
 And so has the rest of Italy.
 There are ways to not get ripped off.
 And here are a few tips:

 - Prices are exposed on the wall of the bar.
 That’s the law.
 If you sit down at a table you have the menu, but even if you just want a standing coffee or a beer, the price must be on the wall.
 That is your price guarantee.

-- Again… Don’t go to the restaurants near Saint Mark’s.
-Rialto, and the center.
-I know lots of awesome places right there, but you can’t just walk around and chose randomly.
+- Again… If you can, don’t go to the restaurants near Saint Mark’s, Rialto, or the general area between those two sites.
+I know lots of awesome places right there, but you can’t just walk around and choose randomly.
 If you have no idea where to go, stay away from the central part.
 Away from the most touristic parts of the city, you can still find yourself at a bad trattoria, or a lousy bacaro.
 But at least the risk of steep markups is much less.

 - Remember that Italians are a talking people.
 Ask, and ask again.
 If you don’t like the ticket, ask why it’s so expensive.
 Maybe they did a mistake, and if so they will correct it.

 - Follow the locals, and if you can’t, ask at the hotel, the B&B, or even at the grocery store.
 Venetians are always very glad to help a lost visitor to a good eating place.

 So, if you’re from Padova, shouldn’t you know better?